 She soaked up knowledge about her new sport like a sponge and, as she moved from the wing to the back-row, she excelled.
 Within five years she had been called up to the Black Ferns squad.

 Ruscoe played all five matches as New Zealand won Rugby World Cup 2006.
-Four years later, in England, she captained the Black Ferns squad that sealed a third successive global triumph.
+Four years later, in England, she captained the Black Ferns squad that sealed a fourth successive global triumph.

 “Wearing the black jersey or representing your country from whatever country you're from is a huge honour and privilege,” Ruscoe told World Rugby.